ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 	}
 }

-// This function checks if the provided category is a valid one. function isCategoryAvailable(json[] categories, string category) returns boolean {
+// This function checks if the provided category is a valid one function isCategoryAvailable(json[] categories, string category) returns boolean {
 	foreach var cat in categories {
         	if (cat.toJsonString() == category) {